Moxtra/moxtra-bot-sdk-nodejs/README.md

 - Matching keywords for more than once:

 If there are more than one keyword matches in `bot.hears()`, the same handler as well as *bot.on('message')* event handler would get invoked.
 By checking `chat.condition` to determine whether to handle in this situation.
+You can turn off the generic handler in case there are keywords matches via **bot.setGenericHandling(false);**

 `chat.condition.match` - the word that matches the regular expression or the whole keyword
 `chat.condition.primatches` - the number of times that match happened before